-Many of the AJC partner programs are highly encouraged to leverage resources, and avoid duplication of effort by co-enrolling individuals beginning a new pathway to in-demand employment.
-Individual partners utilize such identifiers as COPS COPES and CAPS to align their desires and likes to develop a career pathway to in-demand work requirements.
-Once this is established the partner programs refer individuals to other programs to see what assistance the individual can receive that eliminates a barrier to progress down their career pathway.
+NM AJC partners are highly encouraged to leverage resources, and avoid duplication of effort by coenrolling individuals beginning a new pathway to in-demand employment.
+Individual partners utilize career interest inventories to align their desires and likes to develop a career pathway to in-demand work requirements.
+Once this is established the partner programs refer individuals to other, programs to see what assistance the individual can receive that eliminates a barrier to progress down their career pathway.
 This referral process and co-enrollment is laid out in the MOU and monitored by the OSO as well as the Board on a quarterly basis.
 SNAP, RESEA, Adult Education, VR, TAA and TANF co-enroll many of their customer base with the Title I program.
-An individual with barriers meets a VR representative who, through counseling and assessment, feels they are best suited in to the health care field.
-VR sends to Adult Education who prepares them for additional training.
-Title I pays for training.
-VR aids with offsetting specialty equipment for the employer once the customer is hired.
-All three programs Titles I, II, and IV leverage their expertise and funding to successfully place the customer in the health care field.
-Co-enrollment is effective and monitored by the Board.